cuvva/terms/terms.md

 ## 22. Law and jurisdiction

 The laws of England and Wales apply to our service.
 Any disputes are intended to be heard by the Courts of England and Wales.
-But we recognise you’re free to choose the laws and jurisdiction of Scotland, or Northern Ireland, if you’re resident there and wish to do so.
+But we recognise you're free to choose the laws and jurisdiction of Scotland, or Northern Ireland, if you're resident there and wish to do so.

 [_v1.1 (2018-07-06)_](https://github.com/cuvva/terms/blob/terms-v1.1/terms.md)